 Benefit 6: Curve Protections

 Like every existing credit card, Curve card offers protection to its card users.
-For example, when we travelled in Krakow, Poland, we had a small problem while paying for the dining.
+For example, when we travelled to Krakow, Poland, we had a small problem while paying for the dining.
 Ceasar made it clear twice to the restaurant staff that he pays in Polish currency, Poland zloty.
-Thanks to the real-time report of transactions, Ceasar got directly a notification from such payment thru the Curve app.
+Thanks to the real-time report of transactions, Ceasar got directly a notification from such payments thru the Curve app.
 We approached the cashier and asked her to kindly correct the payment, by shifting the chargeable amount to local money instead of GBP.
 She repeatedly said, she can't do anything to make changes to this transaction.
 Ceasar then contacted Team Curve via email.
-After few conversations, we were happy to get a positive response from Curve:
+After a few conversations, we were happy to get a positive response from Curve:

 ...Thanks for sending this through.